Most compression socks are purely synthetic.

 Wool (merino)

 Merino wool is an excellent temperature regulator: warm in winter and, surprisingly, cooler in summer than you'd expect because it wicks moisture so efficiently.
-It's naturally odor-resistant and soft against skin.
+It's naturally odor-resistant, durable and soft against skin.
 The downsides are cost (merino commands a premium) and weight.
-Wool compression socks feel heavier than cotton and work best in cooler climates.
-For someone who needs compression year-round in a warm environment, wool can feel too hot in summer.
+Wool compression socks can feel heavier than cotton and bamboo.

 Questions?
 We've got answers.